-As part of the HRSA Child and Family Program, interns work with children, adolescents, and families adversely affected by family substance use disorders.
-Interns on this track work with the Outpatient Child Mental Health team and the school-based primary care clinics and may rotate through the Psychiatric Emergency Service and the Pediatric Emergency Department and Urgent Care Clinic as well as the Child and Adolescent Inpatient Unit.
+As part of the HRSA grant-funded Child & Family Integrated Substance Use Disorders track, residents work with children, adolescents, and families adversely affected by family substance use disorders.
+Residents on this track work with the Outpatient Child Mental Health and Family-Oriented Resilience, Growth, and Empowerment (FORGE) teams as well as the Substance Treatment, Education, and Prevention (STEP) and/or school-based STEP clinics.
+Residents may rotate through the Psychiatric Emergency Service and the Pediatric Emergency Department and Urgent Care Clinic as well as the Child and Adolescent Inpatient Unit.